Learn About Gift Taxes and What You'll Have to Pay

-The annual gift tax exclusion is the amount you can give away per person per year tax-free, and it covers an unlimited number of people.
-Gifts given once a year or even a series of gifts made to the same person during the course of one calendar year aren't subject to the gift tax if they don't exceed the annual gift tax exclusion: $15,000 in 2018, up from $14,000 in 2017.
+The annual gift tax exclusion is the amount you may give away per person, per year, in a tax-free manner.
+Gifts given as either lump sum amounts, or as a series of amounts to the same person throughout the course of one calendar year, are not subject to the gift tax, if totals do not exceed $15,000.
+In 2018, the annual gift tax exclusion grew by $1000--up from $14,000 in 2017.

 The Lifetime Gift Tax Exemption

-Under the provisions of the American Taxpayer Act of 2013 (ATRA), the lifetime gift tax/estate tax exemption is indexed for inflation so it increases by year.
-It was $5.45 million in 2016 and $5.49 million in 2017.
-Then the Tax Cuts and Jobs Act (TCJA) hiked it up to $11.18 million beginning in 2018.
+Under the provisions of the American Taxpayer Act of 2013 (ATRA), the lifetime gift tax/estate tax exemption is indexed for inflation, therefore it increases by year.
+Case in point: while it was $5.45 million in 2016, it modestly increased to $5.49 million in 2017.

 What Happens When You Make a Taxable Gift

 Taxable gifts must be reported to the IRS on Form 709, the United States Gift (and Generation-Skipping Transfer) tax return.
-The return is due on the same date as your personal income tax return, April 15 of the year after the year in which the taxable gifts were made.
-This is how the IRS keeps track of how much of your lifetime exemption you've used up.
+The return is due on the same date as your personal income tax return, which is April 15 of the year that comes after the year in which taxable gifts were made.
+This is how the IRS tracks the lifetime exemption you've used up.

 Special Gift Tax Rules

-Some types of gifts that aren't considered gifts at all.
-They really are "freebies".
-Special rules apply to gifts made by a U.S. citizen to a spouse who is not a U.S. citizen, and the unlimited marital deduction applies to gifts made by a U.S. citizen to a spouse who is also a U.S. citizen.
+There are certain types of "freebie" gifts that aren't considered gifts at all.
+Special rules apply to gifts a U.S. citizen makes to a spouse who is not a U.S. citizen.
+Furthermore, the unlimited marital deduction applies to gifts made by a U.S. citizen to a spouse who is also a U.S. citizen.